Early Childhood Education in Washington

 If you are an #early-childhood-educator or interested in becoming one, ChildCareEd can help!

-ChildCareEd trainings can be used to fulfill in-service training hours in Washington.
-Participants seeking in-service training hours should submit a Continuing Education Proposal (CEP) application through their individual MERIT account.
-ChildCareEd is an IACET Accredited Provider.
-ChildCareEd offers online self-paced and Virtual Instructor-led format trainings.
-In addition, our online courses are available in multiple languages.
+ChildCareEd trainings may be used to meet in-service training hours in Washington.
+To request in-service credit, submit a Continuing Education Proposal (CEP) through your MERIT account.
+ChildCareEd is an IACET Accredited Provider and offers self-paced online and virtual instructor–led courses.
+Many courses are available in multiple languages.